 Understanding what happened gives you a good indicator with which to resolve the issue.
-By following this core computer troubleshooting step, you also rule out lots of potential problems that could obfuscate the real issue.
+By following this core computer troubleshooting step, you also rule out many potential problems that could obfuscate the real issue.

 Apply common sense to what you know and understand from Step 1.
 Establish a starting point.
 If the monitor is not switching on, for example, the power cord is a logical consideration to resolve the issue.

 Probable cause is not always straightforward.
 Sometimes you hit dead ends and need to repeat the process.
 This is particularly true if the error cannot be repeated and/or steps leading up to the issue cannot be recalled in order.

 Over time, you learn to recognize common issues, especially those that re-occur frequently.
 However, there is a human tendency to rush things, dive straight in and apply a fix that has worked countless times before (until now!).

 Use your ears along with your eyes.
 Often there are audible signs of malfunctioning hardware, such as the clicking sound of a failing hard disk drive, or the grinding of a computer fan that's struggling to reach is maximum speed to keep your device ventilated properly (and causing your machine to randomly reboot due to overheating).

 Assuming a fix often leads to issues not being resolved permanently or correctly.
 Sometimes the common fix does not work at all because the cause of the issue is different, or because there is more than one reason.